Milwaukee girl, 4, accidentally shoots father and herself

-MILWAUKEE (AP) - Milwaukee police say a 4-year-old girl accidentally shot her father and herself after finding his handgun, but both are expected to survive.
+MILWAUKEE (AP) - Milwaukee police say a 4-year-old girl found her father’s handgun then accidentally shot him and herself, but both are expected to survive.

-Police said Monday they arrested the 33-year-old father because he lied about the shooting’s circumstances Sunday morning.
+Police said Monday that they arrested the 33-year-old father because he lied about the circumstances of the shooting Sunday morning.
 Prosecutors are reviewing the case for possible charges.

-Police say the father and his daughter were treated at local hospitals and their injuries are not life-threatening.
+Police say the father and his daughter were treated at hospitals and that their injuries are not life-threatening.

 Police released no further details, including how the girl managed to get her father’s gun.
 His name has not been released.